ba-st/Ansible/docs/PublisherSubscriber.md

 ## Introducing the exchange

 Configuring the connection is very similar to the previous example but we will make some changes that we will explain in detail.
-From the subscriber code
+From the subscriber code, after creating the channel

 ````Smalltalk
 channel declareExchangeNamed: 'logs' of: 'fanout' applying: [:exchange | ].